fastrgv/AdaGate/README.md

 (esc)-key => exit;

-* (m)-key or (F1)-key	=> toggle mouse-view (1st-person) or avatar(3rd-person)
+* (m)-key or (F1)-key	=> toggle between mouse-view (1st-person) or avatar(3rd-person)

-In case of control problems with the game, or if you want to easily inspect something, temporarily switch to 1st-person mode.
+In case of control problems with the game, or if you want to easily inspect something, use 1st-person mode.

 ### joystick